An axiomatic characterization of the Brownian map

-Let $\pi$ be the corresponding quotient map.
-We call the image of the graph of $C+Y_t$ under $\pi$ the \emph{geodesic tree} and the looptree associated with $X_t$ the \emph{dual tree} associated with the L\'evy net.
-The L\'evy net quotient is then marked by the roots of the geodesic tree and the dual tree.
+Let $\pi$ be the corresponding quotient map from $R$ to this space.
+As Figure~\ref{fig::levynet} illustrates the topological space can be understood as a gluing of a pair of trees: the geodesic tree $T_1$ (corresponding to $C-Y_t$) and a dual tree $T_2$ (corresponding to $X_t$).
+The roots of these two trees are respectively the \emph{root} and \emph{dual root} of the L\'evy net.

+(The reason for these names for $T_1,T_2$ is that we will later find that the $3/2$-stable L\'evy net describes the metric net in the Brownian map where $T_1$ is the tree of geodesics.)

+We view the L\'evy net as a random variable taking values in the space $\treeequivspace$ defined at the end of Section~\ref{subsec::mmsigma} (i.e., a continuous function on $\T_1 \to \R_+$ which defines a real tree together with a compact subset of $\T_2$ which defines a topologically closed equivalence relation on $\T_1$, both viewed modulo monotone reparameterization).
+The tree is the one encoded by $-(Y_{t/T} - \sup_{t \in [0,T]} Y_t)$.
+The equivalence relation on $\T_1$ is induced by the equivalence relation on $R$ defined above (we will prove in Proposition~\ref{prop::spherelevynet} that this equivalence relation is topologically closed).